cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

     cloud: azure
     cluster: clustera

-The values can be set with the default command
+The values can be set with the default command.

 .. todo:: implement the default command and set values in it.
 This may
           already be done. we may need to add the dot notation for